soniakeys/seph/README.md

 computing RA and dec, there were parts missing for computing apparent magnitude.
 The math is all in Meeus's book, but this is one of the cases where there was no worked example in the book and so I had not implemented functions in the package.
-(That was a critereon for inclusion.
+(That was a criterion for inclusion.
 With no worked example, there was no test data provided and so no simple correctness test.
 I wanted a test for each included function.)